EVERYTHING YOU NEED TO KNOW ABOUT THE PROPERTY SECTOR RIGHT NOW

 Gross Domestic Product (GDP)

-According to Statistics South Africa, the annual consumer price inflation was closer to 5% in September 2021 compared to 4.9% in August and 4.6% in July.
+According to Statistics South Africa, the annual consumer price inflation quickened to 6.5% in May compared to 5.9% in April and March.

-Many economists expect interest rates to increase worldwide and in South Africa in 2022, possibly resulting in a decline in property price growth.
-But there could also be more people who need rentals as fewer people can afford to purchase property at higher interest rates.
+Many economists expect interest rates to continue to increase worldwide and in South Africa throughout 2022, possibly resulting in a decline in property price growth.
+Read our article, To Fix or Not to Fix your Interest Rate, That is the Question.

 Read our article, 5 Reasons You Should Invest in Residential Property in South Africa Now.
 It’s not all doom and gloom.
 So, where do we go from here?